Image

 Drug Crimes Lawyer in Smithville, MO: Know Missouri’s Controlled Substances and Penalties

-The severity of drug charges in Missouri is determined by the state’s classification of controlled substances under Missouri Revised Statute § 195.017, managed by the Missouri Department of Health and Senior Services.
-Here’s a breakdown:
+In Missouri, the severity of drug crimes is tied to the state’s classification of controlled substances, as defined under Missouri Revised Statute § 195.017.
+These schedules, organized by the Missouri Department of Health and Senior Services, outline potential penalties based on the drug’s category:

 • Schedule III drugs are classified as having a moderate to low potential for physical dependence or high psychological dependence, with accepted medical uses.
 Examples include weight loss medications, stimulants, antidepressants, and anabolic steroids.

-• Schedule IV and Schedule V substances, which include prescription drugs like Valium, Xanax, Tramadol, Robitussin AC, Motofen, and Lyrica, are considered to have a lower potential for abuse and dependence.
+• Schedule IV and Schedule V drugs encompass a variety of prescription medications, such as Valium, Xanax, Tramadol, Robitussin AC, Motofen, and Lyrica.

 Penalties for Possession